System of Care Data Sources

 • Provides connection to public health organizations

-• Supports data exchange for Accountable Care Organizations and Patient Centered Medical Homes
+• Supports data exchange for Accountable Care Organizations and patient centered medical homes

 Electronic health records

-Find Help GA
+Find Help Georgia

 (800) 244-5373